 Many of our customers that have to drive different cars everyday (such as a work vehicle and a personal vehicle) love to use suction cup dashcams because you can easily remove the dashcam at the end of the day or end of a shift.
 If you wanted a dash cam even when you were to rent a vehicle, a suction cup dash cam is the way to go.
 It is portable with you when you travel and you have a silent witness through video evidence.
 Recently many of our local customers that do not actually own a vehicle but use a car-sharing program such as a car2go, zipcar, or EVO have purchased a suction cup mounted dash cam to ensure that they are covered and not put at fault for something that they did not do.

 The downside of using a suction cup mount is that the profile of the dash cam will be much more noticeable from the outside of the vehicle.
 From our experience, most people in North America do not want their dashcams to be noticeable from the outside of the vehicle.
 With a suction cup mount it will have a taller profile and is less likely to be hidden behind the mirror.
-Many of our customers that purchase a suction cup dashcam complained about how the dashcam is in their point of view and ended up getting a non-suction cup dashcam.
+Suction cup dash cams are also more prominent in the driver's line of sight.

-Furthermore a thought to think about.
-Only Chinese dashcams come in suction cup system while none of the Korean dashcams come in a suction cup system.
-This is because in an occurrence of an big collision the dashcam's with a suction cup mount may dismount from the windshield and fly into the cabin of the car.
-This is why Korean dashcams never come in suction cup options.
+Furthermore, generally only Chinese dashcams come in suction cup system while Korean dashcams rarely come in a suction cup system.
+This is because in the event of a big collision the dash cams with a suction cup mount may come loose from the windshield and fly into the cabin of the car.

 Suction cups also tend to fall off when temperatures are extreme (either very cold or very hot) and tend to transmit more vibration to the camera/video footage if the vehicle were to go over some harsh bumps.
 This is because there are more moving pieces in the suction cup mount which makes it more susceptible to movement when there is a shock/impact.